sktime/sktime/docs/source/developer_guide/deprecation.rst

 Our deprecation process is as follows:

-* Raise a `FutureWarning <https://docs.python.org/3/library/exceptions.html#FutureWarning>`_.
+* Raise a :code:`FutureWarning`.
 The warning message should give the version number when the functionality will be changed and describe the new usage.
 * Add the following to-do comment to code that can be removed: :code:`TODO: remove in <version-number>`.
 For example, :code:`TODO: remove in v0.10.0`.
 * Remove all deprecated functionality as part of the release process, searching for the to-do comments.

 To deprecate functionality, we use the `deprecated <https://deprecated.readthedocs.io/en/latest/index.html>`_ package.
 The package provides depreciation helper functions such as the :code:`deprecated` decorator.
 When importing it from :code:`deprecated.sphinx`, it automatically adds a deprecation message to the docstring.
-You can deprecate functions, methods or classes.
+You can decorate functions, methods or classes.

 Examples
 --------

-In the examples below, the :code:`deprecated` decorator will raise a FutureWarning saying that the functionality has been deprecated since version 0.9.0 and will be remove in version 0.10.0.
+In the examples below, the :code:`deprecated` decorator will raise a :code:`FutureWarning`` saying that the functionality has been deprecated since version 0.9.0 and will be remove in version 0.10.0.

 Functions
 ~~~~~~~~~